- Terms of use

 We process data for the recording, administration and processing of customer, contractual and employment relationships, i.e. e.g.

-• Sending publications, information on events and for sending newsletter
+- Sending publications, information on events and newsletter

 For communication with you i.e. e.g.

-Communication can take place using all common means of communication, e.g. by letter, via e-mail, via an app, by telephone via social media, via chat, via forms on our website, etc.
+Communication can take place using all common means of communication, e.g. by letter, via e-mail, via an app, by telephone, via social media, via chat, via forms n our website, etc.

 6. Data transfer and data transmission abroad

-In particular, the recipients listed below may receive your data:
+In particular, recipients listed below may receive your data:

-• Third parties such as consultants, marketing companies, translation agencies or providers of IT services who process your data as well as other external service providers and bodies such as banks, asset managers, insurance companies, auditors, associations
+- Third parties such as consultants, marketing companies, translation agencies or providers of IT services who process your data as well as other external service providers such as banks, asset managers, insurance companies, auditors, associations

 7. Information, correction, cancellation, and restriction